Risk Analysis explained plus example

 It’s Your Turn

 What do you think?
-Are you familiar with Risk Analysis?
+Are you familiar with Risk Analysis and the process of identifying risks?
 Do you recognize different types of risks and how do you handle these?

 Share your experience and knowledge in the comments box below.